Villas in Croatia are popular accommodation options, especially among families and groups of friends.

-Popular accommodation options, especially among families and groups of friends, villas in Croatia offer ample space, tons of privacy, luxury, and overall great value for money.
+Villas in Croatia offer ample space, tons of privacy, luxury, and overall great value for money.

 The 12 great Croatian villas to rent

 Set in the scenic countryside, right at the beachfront, or hidden in alleyways of ancient towns, you will find a large number of holiday villas in Croatia to choose from.
-Villas for rent in Croatia differ in style, from rustic charmers to contemporary villas with clean lines, minimalist furnishing, and floor-to-ceiling windows.

 Find below the 12 incredible villas in Croatia!

-How about spending your holidays chilling in the outdoor pool of gorgeous modern villa Contessa in Novigrad?
-The 200 m2 house offers ample space, comfort, and privacy.
-Situated just a 2-minute drive from Novigrad and the beaches, the villa features 4 bedrooms, each with an en-suite bathroom, open space kitchen, living room, and dining area that opens to the beautiful outdoor pool.
-The owners are very accommodating.
+Situated at the seafront, just a 15-minute walk from Porec Old Town, the villa features 6 bedrooms, each with an en-suite bathroom, open space kitchen, living room, and dining area that opens to the beautiful outdoor pool.

 Villa Rupeni, Porec